 They fly the beer in from Bavaria.
 Seriously.

 A great place for some German goodies.
 Lederhosen not required.

 Oomp pah pah!
 Oomp pah pah!
 Oomp pah pah!
 Oomp pah pah!

 There.
-I’ve gotten you in the mood for the review of Hofbrauhaus Las Vegas, the festive restaurant across the street from the Hard Rock Hotel that rocks in a more Germanic fashion.
+I’ve gotten you in the mood for the review of Hofbrauhaus Las Vegas, the festive restaurant that celebrates all things Germanic.